-'Holy' springs and holy water in Austria is badly contaminatedSeptember 12th, 2013 in Health /
+'Holy' springs and holy water in Austria is badly contaminatedSeptember 12, 2013 in Medicine & Health / Health

 Water from "holy" springs in Austria is contaminated with faecal matter and nitrates and is not classed as safe for drinking.
 The water used in fonts in churches and hospital chapels also contains high amounts of bacteria.
 These are the key findings of a study by the Institute of Hygiene and Applied Immunology at the MedUni Vienna, which microbiologist Alexander Kirschner will be presenting at the Vienna Hygiene Further Education Days next Monday (16.9).